-Join Nick Brazzi for an in-depth discussion in this video Installing extensions, part of Up and Running with the Chrome Browser.
+Join Nick Brazzi for an in-depth discussion in this video Installing extensions, part of Learning the Chrome Browser.

 - Extensions are little add-ons for Chrome…that will give you quick access…to lots of different tools and services.…Take a look at the top of my window here.…Right next to the address bar,…this button is an extension that I've already installed.…If I click on this, for this particular extension,…I can see my Twitter feed.…So this extension lets me view Twitter.…I can also compose a new tweet from here.…If I hit "Compose tweet" here,…I could write whatever I want to…and I could post it to my Twitter account.…